Penfield barber offering free haircuts to RPD families in honor of Officer Mazurkiewicz

 PENFIELD, N.Y.
-(WROC) — A local barber shop owner in Penfield is doing his best to give back to the Rochester Police Department to remember Officer Tony Mazurkiewicz — an officer who was shot and killed while in the line of duty last week.
+(WROC) — A local barber shop owner in Penfield is doing his best to give back to the Rochester Police Department to remember Officer Anthony Mazurkiewicz.

+Mazurkiewicz was shot and killed in the line of duty while sitting in his patrol vehicle on July 21.

 Tim Hicks, the owner and master barber of Olde Town Barber Co., will be offering free haircuts to all RPD officers and their families.